zth/rescript-relay/rescript-relay-documentation/docs/tutorial/mutations-updates.md

 - Just like Queries, Mutations are composed of fields, accept variables, and pass those variables as arguments to fields.
 - The fields that are selected by a Mutation constitute the _mutation response_ which we can use to update the Store.
 - Relay automatically merges nodes in the response to nodes in the Store with matching IDs.
+- The `onCompleted` and `onError` callbacks lets you trigger side-effects (such as restoring or clearing component state), when the mutation finishes.
 - The `@appendEdge`, `@prependEdge`, and `@deleteEdge` directives let us insert and remove items from the mutation response into Connections in the store.
-- Updaters let us manually manipulate the store.
+- We can get optimistic UI by using the `@raw_response_type` directive on the mutation and passing what we expect the mutation response to be  to `commitMutation`.
-- Optimistic updaters run before the mutation begins and are rolled back when it is done.
+- Updates to the store via Optimistic responses are rolled back when the mutation completes, so the actual response can be applied instead.